 Engine 6133 and 6134 are twin pumpers, delivered together with our Tower 6155 in 1994.
 All three apparatus were housed in 1995, our 50th Anniversary year.

-Engine 6137 is a 1947 Ahrens Fox HT 1000 GPM piston pumper, no. 3466.
+Engine 6137 is a 1947 Ahrens Fox (Retired 2021) HT 1000 GPM piston pumper, no. 3466.
 The Fox was purchased from Hanley Hose in Chester, PA.
 This truck is unique due to the fact it has a piston pump and can hold its own against the modern apparatus of today.
 We have kept the Fox up for many years, taking it to the NJ State Firemen’s Parade and Wheaton Village antique fire muster.
 The Fox has taken many trophies in the past years.
 We are proud of the truck and hope to be for many more years.
+This truck was sold in 2021.

 Tower 6155 is a 1994 Pierce Lance with a 10-man cab, 1250 GPM pump, 200 gal., 500 ft. of 5-inch supply line, two (20 1-3/4″ attack lines above the pump panel, Onan generator with quartz lights and electric reels.
 6155 is equipped to respond to a multitude of calls, including mutual aid to surrounding communities and confined space incidents.